-Applicants must provide a separate budget justification, EERE 335 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$100,000 or 25 percent of the total work effort (whichever is less).
-Applicants are instructed to utilize the dollar threshold noted in this FOA, not the threshold specified on the Contractual tab of the workbook.
+Applicants must provide a separate budget justification, EERE 335 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
 The budget justification must include the same justification information described in the "Budget Justification" section above.
-Save each subaward budget justification in a Microsoft Excel file using the following convention for the title "ControlNumber_LeadOrganization_Subawardee_Budget_Justification".

-ix.
-Budget for DOE/NNSA FFRDC (if applicable)
+Save each subaward budget justification in a Microsoft Excel file using the following convention for the title ix.
+Authorization for non-DOE/NNSA or DOE/NNSA FFRDCs (if applicable)